yacoace/page-avr-solutions/src/content/sections/english/call-to-action.md

 ---
 enable: true
-title: "Bexar give the smart solution for your business"
+title: "AVR provides the smart solution for your business"
 button:
   enable: true
   label: "get an quote"